Lagoon Creek Combustion Turbines and Combined Cycle Sites

 Efficient power production to help meet peak demand

-Lagoon Creek is TVA’s largest combustion-turbine site with a combined summer generating capacity of 1,444 megawatts.
+Taken together, Lagoon Creek's co-located combustion turbine and combined cycle sites create TVA’s largest natural-gas-fueled facility.
 This 181-acre facility is close to several natural-gas pipelines and TVA transmission lines.
-It helps TVA meet rapidly growing summer and winter peak demands for power.
+Their combined generating capacity of 1,444 megawatts helps TVA meet rapidly growing summer and winter peak demands for power.

 Combustion turbines can run on natural gas or low-sulfur fuel oil and are designed to start quickly to meet the demand for electricity during peak operating periods.
 The simple-cycle units at Lagoon Creek can reach full power in just 20 minutes.